proxmoxer/docs/docs/tools/tasks.md

 ## Class Methods

 The functionality of the Tasks tools class is available through static methods.
-This means you don not need to instantiate a Tasks object to be able to call the methods.
+This means you do not need to instantiate a Tasks object to be able to call the methods.

 ### blocking_status